 What Is an End-of-Life Rally?

-End-of-Life Rallies Can Be Conflicting for Families
+Terminal Lucidity Can Be Confusing for Families

 One story I recall was shared with me while I was interviewing people for my book, Minding Our Elders: Caregivers Share Their Personal Stories.
 A woman’s whole family had gathered by her dying father’s bedside.
-Some of them had already been there for days, while others had only arrived a few hours ago, but the entire family was finally together.
-Her father had been withdrawing into himself, and they knew that his time to leave would soon come.
+Some of them had already been there for days, while others had only arrived a few hours earlier, but the entire family was finally together.
+Her father had been withdrawing into himself and they knew that his time to leave would soon come.
 But then he surprised them all and rallied.
 He was able to sit up and even talk a bit.
 There was a spark in his eye.
 He convinced his family to leave and get something to eat, but during the time it took them to grab some fast food at a nearby restaurant, he passed away.

 This family was understandably upset.
 They felt guilty that they hadn’t been there to comfort this man, but the primary hospice nurse told them that some people feel it is too hard for their loved ones to watch them die, so they wait until they have a moment alone.
 Others believe that the person who is dying needs time alone to prepare, so they encourage those around them to leave.
 No one knows why rallies occur, why some people wait until they are alone to die or why others wait for someone to arrive before letting go.
 Because we are each unique, it only makes sense that our deaths will be unique as well.

-Personal Experiences with Rallying Before Death
+Personal Experiences With Rallying Before Death

 Many years ago, my aunt was in the hospital dying of cancer.
 My parents were with her most of the time, but I still went to see her as often as possible.
 One afternoon before leaving the hospital, I said that if Aunt Marion was stable, I wouldn’t be back later because my youngest son had his first band concert that evening.
 He was in the sixth grade, and this was an important event.
 Marion seemed to rally as I told her and my parents about the performance.